ChromaChroma/Functional-Pacman/README.md

 [Jona Leeflang](https://github.com/ChromaChroma)
 [Sem Bode](https://github.com/Sembodi)

-## Setup
-To get the application running with the Gloss library on windows, the freeglut.dll is added to the project root to be able to execute `cabal run` for us (me, Jona), a small fix was needed with GLUT.
-Here [here](https://stackoverflow.com/questions/8956387/cant-get-freeglut-to-work-with-haskell-on-windows) explaining a 'hack' to use it globally on windows.

 ## Setup / How to run the game
 - Make sure you have the freeglut.dll in the root of the project.
-Or use a global Windows 'hack' seen [here](https://stackoverflow.com/questions/8956387/cant-get-freeglut-to-work-with-haskell-on-windows) when using windows
+Or use a global Windows 'hack' seen [here](https://stackoverflow.com/questions/8956387/cant-get-freeglut-to-work-with-haskell-on-windows) when using windows.
 - Run `cabal update`
 - Run `cabal build`
 - Run `cabal run`